Frequently Asked Questions

 What is the Servathon?

 The Servathon is our annual financial aid fundraiser.
 We are raising money from family, friends, and businesses during February, and then having a day of service and celebration in May, where we will spend the morning working on preparing a YMCA camp for their summer programs, and then celebrating with a picnic in the afternoon.

 Why do we do it?

-New Hope Tutorials has served homeschooling families in the greater Boston area for 17 years now.
+New Hope Tutorials has served homeschooling families in the greater Boston area since 1999.
 We regularly hear back from alumni and parents that what we do is vital.
 We are putting this energy into the Servathon to strengthen New Hope through supporting our students through scholarships.
-Last year, we raised over $40,000!
+In 2017 and 2018, we raised over $40,000!

 What service are we doing?